Home

 |

 Mary Catherine "Mollie" (McKnight) Pratton was born on Aug.
 23, 1875 in Fayette City, Fayette County, PA, the daughter of Henry and Martha (Nutt) McKnight.
-On Christmas Eve 1895, when she was age 20, Mollie married 24-year-old Joseph Benjamin Pratton Jr. (June 20, 1871-1944) at Brownsville, Fayette County.
+On Christmas Eve 1895, when she was age 20, Mollie was united in the bonds of holy matrimony with 24-year-old Joseph Benjamin Pratton Jr. (June 20, 1871-1944) at Brownsville, Fayette County.
 Rev. W. Scott Bowman performed the ceremony.
-A native of England, Joseph was the son of Joseph B. and Martha (Badman) Pratten Sr. who had settled in Wheeling, Ohio County, WV.
-He had emigrated to the United States in about 1887, when he was age 16, first residing in Brownsville, Fayette County.
+An immigrant from England, Joseph was the son of Joseph B. and Martha (Badman) Pratten Sr., who had first settled in Brownsville and later in Wheeling, Ohio County, WV after emigrating to the United States in about 1887, when Joseph was age 16.
 (The spelling of "Pratton" and "Pratten" alternates in this branch.)

 The Prattons together produced a family of 11 children -- Alice Hogg Christoff, Joseph Henry Pratten, John Wilgus Pratten, Dora Constance Kimmel Beadling, Theodore Roosevelt Pratten, Gertrude Stevens Boyd, Eleanor Coulter White, Edward Freeman Pratten, Elizabeth Valerie Beust, Mary "Viola" Uram and William Quinton Pratton.
 Sadly, son Edward, born on March 13, 1912, contracted acute indigestion at the age of two years, nine months.
 He succumbed in his mother's arms at 5 a.m. on Christmas 1914, with his tender remains buried in Canonsburg at Oak Spring Cemetery.
 The Prattons initially resided at Fayette City near Brownsville.
 Later, in about 1913, they moved to Canonsburg, Washington County, PA.
 Joseph was employed at the Budke steel mill, and they were members of the St. Thomas Episcopal Church of Canonsburg.
 During World War I, Molly suffered through the tragic death of her brother William, killed in a railroad accident in France, and the devastating poison-gas and shrapnel wounding of her brother Charles.
 When brother Charles returned stateside, he sent Mollie a letter from a convalescent hospital in New Jersey, writing: "I done my best, but I will never be able to do another day's work."
 Then, during World War II, the family worried as son William Quinton Pratton and several grandsons served overseas with the U.S. Armed Forces.
 The Prattons' address in the 1940s was 212 Gowern Street in Canonsburg.